LewisRye/lewisrye.github.io-old/projects.md

 ## <a href="https://github.com/lewisrye/inventory-system" target="_blank">C# Inventory System</a>
 ### Author

-This was my first project, it is a simple inventory management system for a small business.
+My first project, it is a simple inventory management system for a small business.
 Everything needed to keep track of new stock with aesthetic graphing.
-Still in development.
+Currently developing an API for the backend of this program so that SQL queries are not performed directly inside the application.
 <img class="mx-auto shadow rounded w-3/4" src="/assets/img/inventory.png">
 View this project on <a href="https://github.com/lewisrye/inventory-system" target="_blank">GitHub</a>.